Ctrl-Zee/about-me/README.md

 # AboutMe

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.
+Built on the backs of giants, this project was influenced by work done by [Kuon Yagi](https://kuon.space).

 ## Development server